 For medical tourists

-The HIFU + neuromodulator combination is ideal for medical-tourism trips.
+The HIFU + Botox combination is ideal for medical-tourism trips.
 Both procedures have minimal recovery; both can be completed in a single 3–4 day Lima visit.
 Many US patients combine both with a third visit to clear up tear-trough or midface filler, completing comprehensive non-surgical refresh in one trip.

 Bottom line